- Status Report

 IA.
 Analysis of Solar Active Regions and Activity from 29/2100Z to 30/2100Z: Solar activity has been at very low levels for the past 24 hours.
 There are currently 1 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (31 Jul, 01 Aug, 02 Aug).
+Solar Activity Forecast: Solar activity is likely to be low with a slight chance for an M-class flare on days one, two, and three (31 Jul, 01 Aug, 02 Aug).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on day one (31 Jul), quiet to active levels on day two (01 Aug) and unsettled to major storm levels on day three (02 Aug).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on day one (31 Jul) and quiet to unsettled levels on days two and three (01 Aug, 02 Aug).

 III.
 Event probabilities 31 Jul-02 Aug